 Iran’s economy is based mainly on the oil and gas industry.
 Tourism and export of agricultural products like saffron and pistachio, as well as non-petroleum products such as carpets, are also an important part of the Iranian economy.

 Wrestling (both Freestyle and Greco-Roman) is regarded as Iran’s national sport.
-An early version of wrestling in Iran was called “Varzesh-e Bastani” (Persian for ancient sport).
+An early version of wrestling in Iran was called “Varzesh-e Bastani” (Ancient sport in Farsi).
 The athlete with the highest rank in this sport was called Pahlavan.
 Some of the renowned Pahlavans are Rostam, the legendary hero of Ferdowsi’s Shahnameh, Babak Khorramdin (8th century), Mahmoud Khwarazmi more commonly known as Pourya-ye Vali (13th century), and Gholamreza Takhti (Olympic medalist in 1952, 1956, and 1960).
-Iran has had several Olympic gold medalists in wrestling, and is ranked 5th in the world in the all-time medal count at the World Wrestling Championships.
+Iran has had several Olympic gold medalists in wrestling and is ranked 5th in the world in the all-time medal count at the World Wrestling Championships.

 According to the 2000 U.S. census, there were 338,000 Americans tracing their heritage to Iran.
 Today, the estimated number of Iranian-Americans living in the U.S. is about 1.5 million,, with the majority living in the greater Los Angeles area.
 Large Iranian-American communities can be found in California, New York, New Jersey, Washington, D.C., and Texas.
 Here are a few Iranians or Iranian-Americans you might know: